anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 ### 6.3.11 VIM Nodes
 There's a list of servers that was defined as control/management nodes according to resource pool plan

+Multiple instances are expected, defines all management servers.
 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | DEVICE_NAME | String | Yes | The server name  |